IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/reservation-duration-policy.md

 ### Current Policies as of April 1st, 2024:
 Recent changes are highlighted below in chart.

-VMWare environments reserved with Customer Demo and Proof-of-Technology durations have been increased.
+- VMWare environments reserved with Customer Demo and Proof-of-Technology durations have been increased.
+- watsonx.data developer now allowing education reservations.

 ![04 2024 Reservation Policies](Images/04-2024-reservation-policies.png)